 My Professional Background

 I deal with a wide variety of Clinical Negligence cases, including those relating to wrongful diagnosis, surgical error, fatal accidents and sub-standard nursing care.
-I act for families in inquest proceedings, with a particular interest in those involving vulnerable clients.
+I act for families in inquest proceedings, with a particular interest in those involving vulnerable clients and those suffering with mental ill health.
 I also represent clients in the preparation and administration of personal injury trusts.

 I joined Attwater & Liell (as it was previously known) in October 2007, as part of the administration team.
 At that time, I was fresh out of law school and over the ensuing years, I undertook several roles at the firm, including Marketing Assistant.
 I commenced my legal career as a Paralegal in the Family department and since then, I have acquired a diverse legal background.
 I undertook my LPC at the University of Westminster, where I achieved a Commendation.
 Following this, I undertook my training contract at the firm within the Wills, Trusts & Probate, Conveyancing and Medical Negligence departments.
 I joined the highly respected Medical Negligence department, as a qualified Solicitor, in April 2015.